Acupressure Points for Thyroid Ailments

 Essential Oils

 If you notice no change within four weeks, discontinue the oil you are using and try another one.
-Never use too much oil at once; use them with other treatments.
+Never use too much oil at once; use it with other treatments.

 Rosemary Oil

-mix four drops of the oil with a tablespoon of coconut oil.
-Apply the mixture to the thyroid acupressure points at the base of the throat, below the feet, or lower leg.
-Massage gently for a couple of drops of bath water and soak for up to 20 minutes.
+Mix four drops of the oil with a tablespoon of coconut oil.
+Apply the mixture to the thyroid acupressure points at the base of the throat, below the feet, or the lower leg.
+Massage gently for a couple of minutes with a few drops of bath water and soak for up to 20 minutes.

 Frankincense Oil

 As with Rosemary oil, you must mix four drops with coconut oil.
-Apply to the same acupoints, or get a food-grade one and consume it with food.
+Please apply to the same acupoints, or get a food-grade one and consume it with food.

 Minerals

-You can get a low-potency liquid mineral containing all the nine minerals necessary for producing thyroid hormones.
-It helps if you drink it daily, and it is best to talk to your doctor about the best supplement.
+You can obtain a low-potency liquid mineral supplement containing all nine essential minerals necessary for thyroid hormone production.
+It is beneficial to drink it daily, and it is advisable to consult your doctor about the most suitable supplement.
 The therapy is long-term and helps restore the minerals in the body.

 Flaxseeds

 Get yourself powdered flaxseed and mix one tablespoon of fruit juice or milk.
-If you plan on making powder from the seed, it is best to use frozen ones and grind them immediately.
-Make sure to mix well and drink up to twice a day.
+If you plan to make powder from the seeds, it is best to use frozen ones and grind them immediately.
+Ensure that you mix well and drink up to twice a day.

 Virgin Coconut Oil